cnwagwu/tsd-portfolio/final-project.md

 **Based on the feedback, I plan on taking the following steps:**
 - Re-evaluate my data choices: Not all the visualizations, especially the CO2 Emissions infographic and the capital rideshare (employees) were as powerful as I thought they would be.
 I realize that I need to really spell out their connection betweenn my story and the rest of the visualizations.
 Otherwise, their context and relevance gets lost to the user.
+ - Carbon Emissions: The connection is simply not clear between the story that I am trying to tell and this data.
+It is likely that I will need to replace this with data that ties into the more personal narrative that I start out telling if it is to come at the beginning.
+ - Pandemic Increase: Not a very clear graph at all.
+It needs to be manipulated to be very straightforward.
+It might be better to simply have a callout that talks about the growth instead of having the user figure out what that growth is themselves.
+ - Capital Rideshare Visuals: Simply wasn't a whole lot of context for these visuals in udnerstanding where rideshare fits into the grand scheme of cycling disparities.
+Had my second visual actually rendered, I might have gotten more positive feedback.
+However, that was not the case.
+I will definitely need to find suporting data to highlight the relevance of rideshare disparity data to get around having to explain in lengthy words what rideshare's connection to cycling is.
+ - Building Blocks: This visuals purpose wasn't super clear to me the purpose that it would serve.
+However, I received a ton of positive feedback about its' aesthetic and the feedback seemed to indicate that more context was simply necessary for how this graphic will set the stage for this story of cycling, access, and equity.
+ - Access Pass: Very similar feedback across the board whichw as that Access Pass members needed to be very clearly defined.
+Everyone also agreed that even highlighting the other members was distracting.
+This was surprising to me, but makes sense given the lack of data that I do have for this group of other members.
 - Create a distinct color palette: My trial users had a hard time following where their attention needed to be going.
 I wasn't concious of this and didn't think when making this visual that it would be much of problem.
 This would have been helpful to go over as part of my moodboarding exercise.
 Definitely something I plan on dabbling with this coming week to ensure that my message remains consistent.
 - Spell out the connections: Given it was my first time working in Shorthand, I definitely found the animations and different section styles a bit intimidating.
 This week I plan on really fleshing out zones that are appropriate for additional text and to make sure that my visuals get straight to the point.
 Many found the interactivity in some floursh animations to be more distracting than informative, contrary to my initial thoughts.